 Before uploading an article, please ensure that you have the following:

-- The document file or a URL/permalink to the resource
+- The document file in PDF format and/or the URL for the resource

 - The relevant publication information required for sharing online